Chip-firing and critical groups of signed graphs: Introduction

-In recent years, chip-firing has been extended to more general settings, where the reduced Laplacian is replaced by other square matrices $M$ with positive entries on the diagonal and nonnegative entries off the diagonal \cite{gabrielov, GuzKliMmatrices}.
-One uses $M$ to define a firing rule that mimics the graphical setting: firing a `site' $v_i$ now takes a configuration $\vec{c}$ to $\vec{c} - M \vec{e_i}$.
-For a well-defined notion of chip-firing we require that $M$ satisfies an \emph{avalanche finite} property, so that repeated firings of any initial configuration eventually stabilize in the appropriate sense.
-The class of matrices with this property are known as \emph{$M$-matrices}, and can be characterized in a number of ways (see below).
-In \cite{GuzKliMmatrices} Guzm\'an and Klivans have shown that the chip-firing theory defined by an $M$-matrix leads to good notions of critical and superstable configurations.
+In recent years, chip-firing has been extended to more general settings, where the reduced Laplacian of a graph is replaced by other distribution matrices (see for instance \cite{gabrielov} and \cite{GuzKliMmatrices}).
+One uses such a matrix $M$ to define a firing rule that mimics the graphical setting: firing a `site' $v_i$ now takes a configuration $\vec{c}$ to $\vec{c} - M \vec{e_i}$.
+For a well-defined notion of chip-firing we require that $M$ satisfies an \emph{avalanche finite} property, so that repeated firings of any initial configuration eventually stabilize in an appropriate sense.
+The class of matrices with this property are known as \emph{$M$-matrices}, and can be characterized in a number of ways (see Definition \ref{def:Mmatrix} below).
+In \cite{GuzKliMmatrices}, Guzm\'an and Klivans have shown that the chip-firing theory defined by an $M$-matrix leads to good notions of critical and superstable configurations.
 An important subtlety here is that one must consider \emph{multiset} firings and the notion of `$z$-superstability', we review these concepts below.